NIRALUser/ds-analysis/README.md

   --config.eval.experiment.id=default-ckpt-150 \
   --config.flow.patch_batch_size=16384 # Increasing this can help speed up inference - keep it powers of 2
 ```
+The inference script will output a numpy file with four keys (assuming 20 noise scales for MSMA):
+- `original`: post transformed image that is input for diffusion model
+- `heatmap`: negative likelihood maps (i.e. higher is worse)
+- `scores`: 4D image of size 20xHxWxD containing raw scores (unprocessed output of the diffusion model)
+- `score_norms`: spatial norm of the 4D score image i.e. 20x1

 > [!NOTE]
 > These heatmaps are only *rigidly* registered to MNI.
 Any downstream voxel-wise analysis will need them to be deformably registered to the same space.

 It is possible to use the `sade_registration.py` script in `braintypicality-scripts` to deformably register to MNI.
-If you choose to use `sade_registration.py`, here is an example:
+Here is an example:

 ```bash
 # This will *compute* the registrations for the conte dataset